SKKUMARSHAW/SKKUMARSHAW/README.md

-- 👋 Hi, I’m @SKKUMARSHAW
+👋 Hi, I’m @SKKUMARSHAW

-- 👀 I’m interested in ...
+👀 I’m passionate about Data Analytics, Business Intelligence, and Data-Driven Decision Making

-- 🌱 I’m currently learning ...
+🌱 I’m currently sharpening my skills in SQL, Python (Pandas, NumPy), Power BI, Tableau, and Machine Learning

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on data analytics projects, dashboard designs, and predictive modeling challenges

-- 📫 How to reach me ...
+📫 You can reach me at [subhamsk620@gmail.com]

 <!---
 SKKUMARSHAW/SKKUMARSHAW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.